open-telemetry/opamp-spec/README.md

 <h1 id="connection-management">Connection Management</h1>

-<h2 id="establishing-connection">Establishing Connection</h2>
+## Establishing Connection

-The Agent connects to the Server by establishing an HTTP connection, then upgrading the connection to WebSocket as defined by WebSocket standard.
-After the WebSocket connection is open the Agent MUST send the first [status report](#status-reporting) and expect a response to it.
+The Agent connects to the Server by establishing an HTTP(S) connection, then upgrading the connection to WebSocket as defined by WebSocket standard.
+After the WebSocket connection is established the Agent MUST send the first [status report](#status-reporting) and expect a response to it.

+If the Agent is unable to establish a WebSocket connection to the Server it SHOULD retry connection attempts and use exponential backoff strategy with jitter to avoid overwhelming the Server.

+When retrying connection attempts the Agent SHOULD honour any [throttling](#throttling) responses it receives from the Server.

 <h2 id="closing-connection">Closing Connection</h2>